Creating a Self-Signed ECDSA SSL Certificate Using OpenSSL

 Securing Access to phpMyAdmin on Lighttpd via SSH

-phpMyAdmin lets easily manage your MySQL databases, as such it also presents a security risk.
+phpMyAdmin lets you easily manage your MySQL databases, and as such it also presents a security risk.
 Logging in to phpMyAdmin is done using a username and password for the database.
-Hence, if someone is able to either eavesdrop or guess by brute-force the username and password could wreak havoc of your server.
+Hence, if someone is able to either eavesdrop or guess them by brute force, they could wreak havoc on your server.

-A possible solution to the eavesdropping problem, is to use SSL to secure the communication to the phpMyAdmin.
-However, SSL certificates don’t present any method to stop brute-forcing.
-To prevent brute-forcing attempts, you could limit access to your IP address.
+A possible solution to the eavesdropping problem is to use SSL to secure communication to phpMyAdmin.
+However, SSL certificates don’t provide any method to stop brute-forcing.
+To prevent brute-force attempts, you could limit access to your IP address.
 However, most of us don’t have static IPs at home.
-The solution I came up with, kinds of combines both approaches.
+The solution I came up with kind of combines both approaches.

 alias.url += (